 You can take as much or as little income as you want from your drawdown fund – it’s completely up to you.
 Income from your SIPP can be paid on a regular basis – monthly, quarterly, half-yearly or annually – or as one-off amounts.
 However, you need to consider how long you want your retirement income to last and make sure that the level of income you have taken doesn’t mean that you are going to be short of money later on.
 Income can be varied at any time and the cash needs to be available in your SIPP to pay the income to you.
 Your pension will be paid into your nominated bank account and you will be sent a payslip in the post.

-If you want to take income from your pension fund for the first time then read our SIPP benefits guide and complete the SIPP benefits form – income drawdown and lump sum payments.
-If you want to change the amount of your regular income or take a one-off payment from your drawdown fund then instruct us online by logging in and visiting the ‘Manage your pension’ area.
+It can be a good idea, first of all, to shop around to find the right drawdown provider for you.
+If you haven't taken income from your pension fund before, you can get more information by reading our SIPP drawdown guide and benefits guide.
+When you're ready to start, you'll need to complete our SIPP benefits form – income drawdown and lump sum payments.
+Later, if you want to change the amount of your regular income or take a one-off payment from your drawdown fund, you can do so by logging in and visiting the ‘Manage your pension’ area.

 See our charges and rates for details of the charges we make for drawdown.